Religion in South Korea: Korean shamanism

 Pavilions of the Samseonggung, a shrine for the worship of Hwanin, Hwanung, and Dangun.

-In contemporary Korean language the shaman-priest or mu is known as a mudang if female or baksu if male, although other names and locutions are used.
+In contemporary Korean, the shaman-priest or mu is called a mudang if female or a baksu if male, although other names and locutions are used.
 (Note: Another term is dangol.
 The word mudang is mostly associated, though not exclusively, to female shamans due to their prevalence in the Korean tradition in recent centuries.
 This has brought to the development of other locutions for male shamans, including sana mudang (literally "male mudang") in the Seoul area or baksu mudang ("healer mudang"), shortened to baksu, in the Pyongyang area.
 It is reasonable to believe that the word baksu is an ancient authentic designation for male shamans.)
-Korean mu "shaman" is synonymous with Chinese wu, which denotes priests both male and female.
+Mu is synonymous with Chinese wu, which denotes priests both male and female.
 The role of the mudang is to act as intermediary between the spirits or gods and the human plane, through gut (rituals), seeking to resolve problems in the patterns of development of human life.

 Central is interaction with Haneullim or Hwanin, meaning "source of all being", and of all gods of nature, the utmost god or the supreme mind.
 The mu are mythically described as descendants of the "Heavenly King", son of the "Holy Mother [of the Heavenly King]", with investiture often passed down through female princely lineage.
 However, other myths link the heritage of the traditional faith to Dangun, male son of the Heavenly King and initiator of the Korean nation.

-Besides Japanese Shinto, Korean religion has also similarities with Chinese Wuism, and is akin to the Siberian, Mongolian, and Manchurian religious traditions.
+Besides Japanese Shinto, Korean shamanism has also similarities with Chinese shamanism, and is akin to the Siberian, Mongolian, and Manchurian religious traditions.
 Some studies trace the Korean ancestral god Dangun to the Ural-Altaic Tengri "Heaven", the shaman and the prince.
 In the dialects of some provinces of Korea the shaman is called dangul dangul-ari.
 The mudang is similar to the Japanese miko and the Ryukyuan yuta.
 Muism has exerted an influence on some Korean new religions, such as Cheondoism and Jeungsanism.
 According to various sociological studies, Korea's type of Christianity owes much of its success to native shamanism, which provided a congenial mindset and models for the religion to take root.

 In the 1890s, the last decades of the Joseon kingdom, Protestant missionaries gained significant influence, and led a demonisation of native religion through the press, and even carried out campaigns of physical suppression of local cults.
 The Protestant discourse would have had an influence on all further attempts to uproot native religion.
 The "movement to destroy Korean shamanism" carried out in South Korea in the 1970s and 1980s, destroyed much of the physical heritage of Korean religion (temples and shrines), especially during the regime of President Park Chung Hee.
 There has been of a revival of shamanism in South Korea in most recent times.